Library cards are required in order to borrow materials from the library. No card is needed for in-library reading or computer use.

 The Library Director will consult with at least one board member regarding any weather-related closures.
 If the weather is anticipated to clear quickly, the Director may use a delay.
 The Library Director will post closures to social media channels.
 Please call the library and use best judgment before coming out in bad weather.

-Internet and Technology Usage
+Internet and Computer Usage

 Looking for a way to give back to the library and don't mind getting your hands a little dirty?
 The library is always looking for people to help tend our butterfly garden.
 If you would like to spend some time weeding and caring for the flowerbed, please contact the Library Director at 812-749-3559.